dphfox/wolf/docs/index.md

 layout: page
 ---

-Wolf is an expression-based scripting language designed by [Daniel P H Fox](https://phfox.uk/).
+Wolf is an expression-based declarative scripting language, built to be:

-It is designed to be **easy**, **small**, **smart** and **parallel**.

-- **Easy.** Wolf lets you bring your own paradigms, and provides the tools to use them ergonomically.
+- **Easy.** Bring your own paradigms, and use them ergonomically.
-- **Small.** Wolf is built from first principles by composing together a few, well chosen features that are easily identified and repurposed.
+- **Small.** Built from first principles with only a few, well chosen features.
-- **Smart.** Wolf code can be analysed 100% statically with smart inference, so you don't have to spell things out for the computer.
-- **Parallel.** Wolf code avoids prescribing a specific order or method of running code, so it can be rearranged or broken up across threads for performance.
+- **Smart.** Statically analysable, but doesn't require annotations everywhere.

 The design and implementation of Wolf are early and highly experimental.

-Wolf introduces new ideas about programming language design, but also draws inspiration from many other languages, particularly [Luau](https://luau.org/), [Rust](https://rust-lang.org/), [Hylo](https://www.hylo-lang.org/),
+Insipred by
+[Luau](https://luau.org/),
+[Rust](https://rust-lang.org/),
+[Hylo](https://www.hylo-lang.org/),